Pennsylvania

 Steps Needed to Regain Voting Rights

-Upon release from a correctional facility/halfway house (if convicted of a felony) or upon the passage of four years (if convicted of any provision of the Pennsylvania Election Code), If you are already registered to vote, you do not need to do anything to regain your voting rights.
+Upon release from a correctional facility/halfway house (if convicted of a felony) or upon the passage of four years (if convicted of any provision of the Pennsylvania Election Code), if you are already registered to vote, you do not need to do anything to regain your voting rights.
 If you are not registered or you need

 to update your address, you must do so fifteen days before the election.
 More information is available at Criminal Status & Voting (vote.pa.gov).